Filipino World War II Veterans Parole Program

-- The family member is the beneficiary on a Form I-130 filed by the veteran or the veteran’s surviving spouse, and the form (which includes any accompanying spouse or child*) was approved on or before the date the petitioner requested parole; and
+- They are the beneficiary on a Form I-130 filed by the veteran or the veteran’s surviving spouse, and we approved the form (which includes any accompanying spouse or child*) on or before the date the petitioner requested parole; and

 - The beneficiary has a qualifying, legally recognized relationship with the veteran that existed on or before May 9, 2016.

-*The principal beneficiary’s spouse and unmarried children under age 21 (known as derivative beneficiaries) may also be eligible for benefits under the FWVP Program.
-Derivative beneficiaries will only be considered for parole if the principal beneficiary is approved for parole.
-Derivative beneficiaries are not eligible for the FWVP Program on their own.
+*The principal beneficiary’s spouse and unmarried children under age 21 (known as derivative beneficiaries) may also be eligible for benefits under the FWVP program.
+We will only consider derivative beneficiaries for parole if we approve the principal beneficiary.
+Derivative beneficiaries are not eligible for the FWVP program on their own.

-If you are the veteran’s surviving spouse, eligible beneficiaries only include your son or daughter who is also the son or daughter of that veteran.
-This includes step-children, legitimated children, children born out of wedlock and adopted children.
-You may request parole under the FWVP Program on behalf of these individuals, even if the deceased veteran filed the approved Form I-130 on which they are beneficiaries, as long as USCIS grants humanitarian reinstatement of that Form I-130 or grants relief under section 204(l).
-See humanitarian reinstatement for more information.
+If you are the veteran’s surviving spouse, your son or daughter may be eligible beneficiaries only if they are also the son or daughter of that veteran.
+This includes stepchildren, legitimated children, children born out of wedlock, and adopted children.
+You may request parole under the FWVP program on their behalf, even if the deceased veteran filed the approved Form I-130 on which they are beneficiaries, as long as we grant humanitarian reinstatement of that Form I-130 or grant relief under INA section 204(l).
+See our Humanitarian Reinstatement page for more information.

-USCIS will review an expedite request on a case-by-case basis as a matter of discretion and the burden is on the petitioner to demonstrate that one or more of the expedite criteria have been met.
-See expedite criteria.
-If you are a Filipino WWII veteran or the veteran’s surviving spouse and want to request expedited processing of your new Form I-130 petition, include a cover letter with your I-130 indicating that you are the veteran or the surviving spouse, that you are interested in the FWVP program, and that you are requesting expedited processing.
-After you have received a receipt notice from USCIS, you should also call the USCIS Contact Center (For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833) to request expedited processing.
+We will review an expedite request on a case-by-case basis as a matter of discretion, and the burden is on the petitioner to prove they meet one or more of the expedite criteria.
+See our Expedite Criteria page for more information.
+If you are a Filipino WWII veteran or the veteran’s surviving spouse and want to request expedited processing of your new Form I-130, include a cover letter with your Form I-130 indicating that you are the veteran or the surviving spouse, that you are interested in the FWVP program, and that you are requesting expedited processing.
+After you receive a receipt notice from us, you should also call the USCIS Contact Center (800-375-5283 within the United States or 212-620-3418 outside the United States, TTY 800-767-1833) to request expedited processing.

-If your Form I-130 is approved, you may subsequently file Form I-131 for your eligible beneficiaries with a photocopy of Form I-797, Notice of Action (the Form I-130 approval notice), and other required documents listed in How to Request Parole.
+If we approve your Form I-130, you may file Form I-131 for your eligible beneficiaries with a copy of your Form I-797, Notice of Action (which is your Form I-130 approval notice), and other required documents listed in the How to Apply section.

-- The deceased Filipino veteran had qualifying WWII military service, as noted above, and was living in the United States at the time of death;
+- The deceased veteran had qualifying WWII military service, as noted in the Who is Eligible to Request Parole section above, and was living in the United States at the time of death;

-- The Filipino veteran's spouse is also deceased; and
+- The veteran's spouse is also deceased; and

-- USCIS approves the Form I-130 (on which you are a principal beneficiary) while the petitioner is alive, and then after the petitioner’s death USCIS grants reinstatement of the Form I-130 under 8 CFR 205.1(a)(3)(i)(C)(2) or grants relief under INA 204(l); or
+- We approved the Form I-130 on which you are a principal beneficiary while the petitioner was alive, and then after the petitioner’s death, we granted reinstatement of the Form I-130 under 8 CFR 205.1(a)(3)(i)(C)(2) or granted relief under INA 204(l); or

-- Where the petitioner dies while the Form I-130 is pending, and the beneficiary or derivative beneficiary was living in the United States at the time of the petitioner’s death and is still living in the United States, USCIS subsequently approves the Form I-130 under INA 204(l).
+- If the petitioner died while their Form I-130 was pending, and the beneficiary or derivative beneficiary was living in the United States at the time of the petitioner’s death and is still living in the United States, we subsequently approved their Form I-130 under INA 204(l).

-For more information on how to request humanitarian reinstatement of Form I-130, please see the USCIS webpage on humanitarian reinstatement.
+For more information on how to request humanitarian reinstatement of Form I-130, please see our Humanitarian Reinstatement page.

-Form I-131 may only be filed after Form I-130 is approved.
-However, you may file Form I-131 concurrently (together) with a request for humanitarian reinstatement or while such a request is pending.
+You can only file Form I-131 after we approve your Form I-130.
+However, you may file Form I-131 together with a request for humanitarian reinstatement or while such a request is pending.
 If you file Form I-131 while a humanitarian reinstatement request is pending, include a copy of the pending request with your application packet.

-- A cover letter indicating that the Form I-131 and a humanitarian reinstatement request are being filed together;
+- A cover letter indicating you are filing Form I-131 and a humanitarian reinstatement request together;

-- The humanitarian reinstatement request completed by the I-130 principal beneficiary, with supporting documentation.
-There is no separate fee to request humanitarian reinstatement;
+- The humanitarian reinstatement request completed by the Form I-130 principal beneficiary, with supporting documentation.
+(There is no separate fee to request humanitarian reinstatement.);

 - Form I-131 completed by the qualified FWVP petitioner, with supporting documentation and the required fee or fee waiver request;